Dolichovespula sylvestris: Worker policing

 Nests of eusocial Hymenoptera including D. sylvestris often have conflict between workers and the queen over production of male eggs.
 Male eggs can be produced by workers that do not mate because these male eggs do not need to be fertilised.
 Both queen and worker share more genes with their own sons than each other’s so they benefit more from producing their own eggs.
 In nests of tree wasps about half of the male eggs are worker produced so there is the potential for a high level of worker-queen conflict.
 To help decrease this conflict, eggs that are produced by workers are destroyed in a process known as worker policing.
 These eggs are eaten by the queen or workers shortly after being produced, but workers almost never police queen laid eggs.
 Worker policing is known to occur in other wasp species, particularly small colonies with high levels of worker laid eggs.

 Aggression

 Another way to prevent worker born larvae is that other workers or the queen may attempt to sting or push the ovipositing, egg laying, workers off of the cells.
-It is important to note that workers almost never acted aggressively towards the queen or tried to prevent her from laying eggs.
+Workers almost never acted aggressively towards the queen or tried to prevent her from laying eggs.
 This results in nearly all eggs that mature being queen produced.
 Even after the original queen in a colony dies and the new queens leave, workers may lay eggs but these eggs usually starve, rarely reaching maturity.